Dutch Oven Hot Cross Buns

 • In a bowl, whisk together the milk, sugar, and yeast until all the sugar has dissolved.
 Cover and set aside until the yeast has activated and the mixture has become frothy; about 10 to 15 minutes.

 • In a large bowl, sift together the flour, salt, cinnamon, allspice, and nutmeg.
-With your fingers rub in the butter until the result looks like fine breadcrumbs.
+With your fingers, rub in the butter until the mixture resembles fine breadcrumbs.

 • Stir the raisins, eggs, and frothy yeast mixture into the flour mixture, then mix until well combined.

-• On a lightly floured surface, knead the dough for about 5 minutes until smooth and elastic.
-Add the dough to a large, slightly greased bowl then cover with plastic wrap.
-Leave in a warm place for 45 minutes or until the dough has doubled in size.
+• On a lightly floured surface, knead the dough for about 5 minutes, until it is smooth and elastic.
+Add the dough to a large, slightly greased bowl, then cover with plastic wrap.
+Leave in a warm place for 45 minutes or until it has doubled in size.

 • Remove the risen dough from the bowl and ‘punch down’.
-Slightly knead, then divide into 12 balls.
+Slightly knead the dough, then divide into 12 equally sized balls.

-• Place the balls (buns) onto a greased tray, cover with plastic wrap, then leave in a warm place to rise while you heat the Dutch oven.
+• Place the balls (buns) onto a greased tray, cover them with plastic wrap, then leave them in a warm place to rise while you heat the Dutch oven.

 • Preheat the Dutch oven to 400 degrees F (200 degrees C), then add the dough balls.

 • Whisk together the flour and water to a smooth paste.
-Place in a disposable snap-lock bag and cut off the tip.
-Using the bag, pipe a cross on the top of each bun.
+Place in a disposable ziplock bag and cut off the tip.
+Put aside until needed.

-• Bake the buns in the preheated Dutch oven for 25 minutes, or until cooked through.
+• Bake the buns in the Dutch oven for 25 minutes, or until cooked through.

-• Straight after removing the buns from the oven brush with the warmed apricot jam.
+• Straight after removing the buns from the Dutch oven, brush with the warmed apricot jam glaze.

 Nutritional Information